chrisbahnsen/rainremoval/README.md

-## Reimplementation of the method from Garg and Nayar in "Detection and Removal of Rain From Videos
+## Reimplementation of the Garg/Nayar rain removal algorithm
 ---

-This is the source code of the reimplementation of the rain removal algorithm from Garg and Nayar.
+This is the source code of the reimplementation of the rain removal algorithm from Garg and Nayar as described in their paper ["Detection and Removal of Rain from Videos"](ieeexplore.ieee.org/abstract/document/1315077/).

 ### Download
-Windows binaries are available from the downloads section. https://bitbucket.org/aauvap/rainremoval/downloads/ Open the file GargNayarRainRemoval from the command line and see the available options.
+Windows binaries are available from the [downloads section](https://bitbucket.org/aauvap/rainremoval/downloads/).

+Open the file GargNayarRainRemoval.exe from the command line and see the available options.

 ### Compilation